-The new edition of ISO/IEC 27002 is now a draft international standard (DIS).
-This means that it is in its final stages of being prepared for publication.
-The current edition (Edition 2) was published in 2013.
+The new edition of ISO/IEC 27002 was published on Tuesday 15 February.
+The previous edition (Edition 2) was published in 2013.
 Thus, the new edition has been almost nine years in the making.
-This article looks at the published draft and reflects on the changes that have been made.
+This article looks at the new edition and reflects on the differences between it and the previous edition.

-The most noticeable feature of the DIS is that the structure is very different to that of all previous editions.
+The most noticeable feature of the new edition is that the structure is very different to that of all previous editions.
 In ISO/IEC 27002:2013, in common with ISO/IEC 27002:2005 and going right back to BS7799:1995, information security controls were grouped by subject headings, such as “information security policy” and “human resources security”.
-In the DIS they are grouped by “theme”.
+In the new edition they are grouped by “theme”.
 There are four themes: organisational, physical, people and technological, being the traditional four pillars of information security.
 A new feature is that controls are additionally characterised by attributes.
 Attributes are intended to allow organisations to group controls in ways (called views) to suit their particular needs.
-The attributes cited in the DIS are examples, and organisations are encouraged to define their own attributes (and there is an annex that explains how to do this).
-The example attributes used in the DIS are control types, information security properties, cybersecurity concepts and operational capabilities.
+The attributes cited in the new edition are examples, and organisations are encouraged to define their own attributes (and there is an annex that explains how to do this).
+The example attributes are control types, information security properties, cybersecurity concepts and operational capabilities.
 Each control is presented in a standard way:

 Mergers, deletions and new controls

-Annex B of the DIS, shows the correspondence between the controls in the DIS and those in ISO/IEC 27002:2013.
+Annex B of the new edition, shows the correspondence between the controls in the new edition and those in ISO/IEC 27002:2013.
 It shows that 54 Edition-2 controls have been split/combined to make 23 Edition-3 controls, one Edition-2 control has been deleted, and 11 completely new controls have been created.
-Thus, there are 114 - 54 + 23 - 1 + 11 = 93 controls in the DIS.
+Thus, there are 114 - 54 + 23 - 1 + 11 = 93 controls in the new edition.

 Impact on ISO/IEC 27001